measurement-factory/anubis/README.md

 * `author`: The name and email from the author object of the PR merge commit unless overwritten by the `Authored-by` header field value from the PR description header.
+* `date`: The date from the author object of the PR merge commit.

 Note that the individual commits on the PR branch (including their messages and authors) are ignored.
 The bot is effectively performing a squash merge